yeoswehon/Face-Mask-Detection/README.md

 # Face-Mask-Detection using Python

-Credits to Balaji Srinivasan for providing the base model and data set.
+Credits to Balaji Srinivasan for providing the base model and data set to me.

 Data set can be found via this link: https://drive.google.com/drive/folders/1pDPdVKDokR-qw4QGSvyGdAthY3bfqWTL?usp=sharing